-- Following the formal request and consent for evaluation the multidisciplinary team (MDT) must meet to review existing data and information on the child and identify what evaluations are needed. - Members of the MDT Team Include the child's parents or legal guardian; at least one regular education teacher of the child; at least one special education teacher of the child; a representative of the public school agency (can be the special education coordinator, etc.); professionals who can interpret the evaluations to be conducted on the child (for example, a psychologist, a speech pathologist, etc.); and the child if appropriate.
+- Following the formal request and consent for evaluation the multidisciplinary team (MDT) must meet to review existing data and information on the child and identify what evaluations or assessments are needed. - Members of the MDT Team Include the child's parents or legal guardian; at least one regular education teacher of the child; at least one special education (teacher of the child); a representative of the public school agency (can be the special education coordinator, etc.); professionals who can interpret the evaluations to be conducted on the child (for example, a psychologist, a speech pathologist, etc.); and the child if appropriate. - The public school agency must not use just a single procedure or measure as the sole basis for determining whether a child is a child with a disability and determining the educational needs of the child.
+It must ensure that a full and individual evaluation is conducted for each child being considered for special education and related services and must evaluate the child in all areas of suspected disability or parent's areas of concern.

-- The public school agency must not use just a single procedure as the sole basis for determining whether a child is a child with a disability and the educational needs of the child.
-It must ensure that a full and individual evaluation is conducted for each child being considered for special education and related services and must evaluate the child in all areas related to the suspected disability. - There are several types of evaluations that may need to be done on the child, including: •Psychoeducational (general intelligence and academic performance) •Clinical Psychological (social and emotional status) •Occupational/Physical Therapy (motor abilities) •Medical (physical, vision, hearing, psychiatric, neurological) •Speech/Language (communication) •Vocational - Each evaluator must draft a written report describing the results of the test and recommendations.
-Parents must get a copy of the evaluations before the MDT meeting to review.
+There are several types of evaluations that may need to be completed, including: Psychoeducational (cognitive and academic performance) • Clinical Psychological (social and emotional status) •Occupational/Physical Therapy (motor abilities) •Medical (physical, vision, hearing, psychiatric, neurological) •Speech/Language (communication) • Vocational (occupational interest, skills, etc.).
+Other evaluations might also be needed.

+- Each evaluator must draft a written report describing the results of the test and recommendations.
+Parents must get a copy of the evaluations no less than 5 business days before the MDT meeting to review. - Parents may request an Independent Educational Evaluation (IEE) at public expense if they disagree with the evaluation.